 I grew up in Amish Country, watching plain-clothed farmers bring vegetables to market by horse and buggy.
-And I’ve lived in far-flung places from Beijing to Bloomington, from Marseilles to Manchester.
+And I’ve lived in far-flung places from France, England and China to the Midwest and Pacific Northwest of the United States.
 Diverse environments like these shaped my perspective as a writer, scholar and educator.
 I view cultures from the outside, question assumptions about how things “should” be done, and know that another way of life is possible.

 Before earning a Ph.D, I was a soup-to-nuts journalist: a writer, editor, photographer and page designer for alternative newsweeklies, daily papers, nonprofit organizations, and universities.
 As a teenager, I got involved with community broadcasting at WMUH 91.7 FM (“the only station that matters”) and later interned with Tony Michaelides, a British music promoter who plugged for 4AD, Factory and other indie labels.